SEBRING, Fla. — • 7:30 p.m.

 • 3:43 p.m.

-According to a report by CNN, Highlands County Commissioner Don Elwell said multiple people have been shot in a hostage situation at the SunTrust Bank.
+, Highlands County Commissioner Don Elwell said multiple people have been shot in a hostage situation at the SunTrust Bank.

 Elwell told CNN that there were injuries in the incident but it’s unclear if the injuries were bank employees or customers.

 Highlands County Fire Rescue posted a video on its Facebook page giving an update on the SunTrust Bank shooting in Sebring.

 Sebring police said the alleged gunman has surrendered to law enforcement after SWAT team members entered the bank.